 If you want to ensure that there isn’t much air in the Ziplock bag, try submerging it in a water bowl.
 This trick effectively removes a significant amount of air.
 Although it may not be as effective as a vacuum seal, it will undoubtedly get the job done.

-Whether you have a ribeye steak, filet mignon, or any other cut of beef, you can use any of the above methods to freeze it.
+Whether you have a ribeye steak, filet mignon, or any other cut of beef, you can freeze it using any of the above methods.

 Tips for Freezing Steak

-- Freeze raw steaks immediately after purchase.
+- Freeze raw steak immediately after purchase.
 This preserves freshness and prevents bacterial growth.

 - Use special bags for freezing.
-These are designed to withstand low temperatures and protect your steaks from freezer burn.
+These are designed to withstand low temperatures and protect your steak from freezer burn.

 - Aim for flat packaging.
 The flatter you can make your bags, the more freezer space you will save.
 Avoid non-standard steak shapes, as they can lead to inefficient storage.